Food Systems, Nutrition, and Health Seminar

 So, what are the solutions?
 How can urban food systems instead support functional ecological systems, strong livelihoods, and just opportunities that promote food security and food sovereignty?
 How can the challenges be addressed and overcome to result in stronger health, sustainability, and equity outcomes?

-In this seminar we will dig into urban food systems, including communities, soils, agriculture, markets, and more as you engage with leaders at the forefront of addressing these challenges and opportunities.
+In this seminar we dig into urban food systems, including communities, soils, agriculture, markets, and more as you engage with leaders at the forefront of addressing these challenges and opportunities.

 Date | Title |